kavia-common/gym-management-system-21170-21151/gym_frontend_app/README.md

 - `REACT_APP_GOOGLE_CLIENT_ID` (enable Google Sign-In button and One Tap)
 - `REACT_APP_SUPABASE_URL` and `REACT_APP_SUPABASE_KEY` to enable Supabase auth
 - `REACT_APP_SITE_URL` used for Supabase email redirect on signup
+- `REACT_APP_GOOGLE_CLIENT_ID` (optional): when present, the Sign In screen shows a "Continue with Google" button using Supabase OAuth.
+Ensure Supabase Auth > Providers has Google enabled and URLs are allowlisted.

 ## Notes